Are you a young person? Then this site is for you!

 4 Youth Cabinet elections and members

-The Youth Cabinet was formed in 2000 and is a group of 51 young people elected every two years.
+The Youth Cabinet was formed in 2000 and is elected by young people across West Sussex every two years.

 The current chair and secretarial roles are filled by: